rjanja/flowroute/README.md

 # Flowroute

-A wrapper around the [Flowroute](https://www.flowroute.com) telephony API, currently supporting the Messaging v2.1 component.
+A wrapper for the [Flowroute](https://www.flowroute.com) telephony API, currently supporting the Messaging v2.1 component.

 ## Installation